george-muresan/ST-Interpreter/README.md

 # ST-Interpreter
-Smalltalk is a object-oriented programming language.
-All values are considered objects &amp; this specific interpreter has three types of values (int, sym, &amp; object instance).
+Smalltalk is an object-oriented programming language.
+All the input values are considered objects.
+This specific interpreter has three types of values: int, sym (string), and object instance.

+Example input:
+  Function: (define double (x) (+ x x) )
+  Expression: (double 10)